jirahandler/MacBook-kinit-cern/README.md

 ## Once `ssh` config is created

-Execute the following as regular user, assuming you have ssh-keys from `$USER@lxplus.cern.ch:~/.ssh/*`
+Execute the following as a regular user, assuming you have ssh-keys from `$USER@lxplus.cern.ch:~/.ssh/*`

 ```bash
 chmod 700 ~/.ssh